Dan Emmett: Early and family life

-His father, Abraham Emmett (1791–1846) served as a private in the War of 1812 while his father served in the Ohio legislature.
+His father, Abraham Emmett (1791–1846), served as a private in the War of 1812 while his father served in the Ohio legislature.

 Notwithstanding his grandfather's career, Dan had little formal education.
 He learned popular tunes from his musical mother, and taught himself to play the fiddle.

 At age 13, Emmett became apprenticed to a printer and in 1836, when he was 21, enlisted in the United States Army.
 He became an expert fifer and drummer at Newport Barracks, Newport, Kentucky.

 Emmett was a Catholic.
-He married Catharine Rives (born 1829) in 1853 in New York City, and they remained together until her death in 1875.
-Four years later, Emmett married Mary Bird (or Browner; 1835–1917) in Chicago, Illinois; Emmett did not have children.
+He married Catharine Rives in 1853 in New York City, and they remained together until her death in 1875.
+Four years later, Emmett married Mary Bird (or Browner) in Chicago, Illinois; Emmett did not have children.

 Career

 After receiving his discharge from the army on July 8, 1835, Emmett joined a Cincinnati circus.
 In 1840–1842 he toured with Angevine and other circuses as a blackface banjoist and singer.

 In association with Billy Whitlock, Dick Pelham, and Frank Brower, he organized the Virginia Minstrels, which made their first appearance before a paying audience at the Chatham Theatre in New York City in 1843.

 Although blackface performance, in which white men painted their faces and hands black and impersonated caricatures of African-American men and women, was already an established performance mode at that time—Thomas D. Rice had created the character of Jim Crow nearly a decade earlier, and blackface had been widely popular ever since—Emmett's group is said to be the first to "black up" an entire band rather than one or two performers.
 The group's full-length blackface performance is generally considered to have been the first true minstrel show: previous blackface acts were usually either an entr'acte for a play or one of many acts in a comic variety show.